Should I Get Trip Insurance? These 10 Stories Prove The Answer Is YES!

 “I was having an incredible time exploring the Portuguese city of Porto, and was returning to my 3-star hotel to change and get ready for one final night out on the town.
 To my shock, my room had been ‘relieved’ of many items while I was sightseeing, including a hidden pouch with passports needed to board tomorrow’s return flight.

-Luckily, my travel insurance included coverage for emergency document replacement which is extremely expensive otherwise.
+Luckily, this didn’t end up being too much of a horror story, as my travel insurance included coverage for emergency document replacement, which is extremely expensive otherwise.
 My girlfriend and I were able to get emergency replacement passports and board our flight back home while saving over $400.”

 -Avichai, X Days In Y